Blog Post

 • Demo day with investor audience

-If you do not have a concept and a team, most accelerators will not accept you.
+If you don't have a concept and a team, most accelerators won't accept you.
 The program helps you move faster, not figure out what to build.

 What Is a Startup Incubator?

 An incubator is an open-ended support environment designed to help founders develop ideas into viable businesses.
-There is no fixed graduation date.
+There's no fixed graduation date.
 Some founders stay 6 months, others stay 2 years.

 Key characteristics of incubators: